PyPSA/PyPSA/doc/getting-started/quick-start.rst

 Quick Start
 ###########################

-For installation instructions see :doc:`installation`.
+For installation instructions see :doc:`/getting-started/installation`.

-See also the :doc:`examples-basic` examples with executable Jupyter notebooks.
+See also the :doc:`/getting-started/examples-basic` examples with executable Jupyter notebooks.

 In principle, PyPSA networks can be assigned with